positiveimpactfi/openco2roadmap/server/README.md

 1. Make sure you're in the `server` directory
 1. Duplicate the `.env.example` file and fill in the missing values
 1. Start the server `docker compose -f docker-compose.dev.yml up --build`
+1. Databases are not populated on first launch, so run the migrations to create an admin user `docker exec -it openco2roadmap-backend yarn migration:run`

 ### Deployment